+CountyCare will send you an acknowledgment letter within 48 hours saying we received your grievance.
 CountyCare will try to resolve your grievance right away.
 If we cannot, we may contact you for more information.
-You will receive a letter from CountyCare with our resolution.
+Within 90 days, you will receive a letter from CountyCare with our resolution.